ridlonurrahman/cnn-playground/README.md

 margin. (iii) The complexity of those architectures are high and training very deep network such as resnet takes much longer time

 ### Improving The Accuracy
 We tried to improve the accuracy by trying to implement [Dropout](https://www.cs.toronto.edu/~hinton/absps/JMLRdropout.pdf), [Batch Normalization](http://proceedings.mlr.press/v37/ioffe15.pdf), and [ELU](https://arxiv.org/abs/1511.07289).
-I also try an [approach](https://arxiv.org/abs/1412.6806) to replace the max-pooling layer with conventional layer that acts like pooling.
+We also try an [approach](https://arxiv.org/abs/1412.6806) to replace the max-pooling layer with conventional layer that acts like pooling.

 ## Result
-TL;DR: We achieve 90.18% on CIFAR-10 dataset.
+TL;DR: achieving 90.18% accuracy on CIFAR-10 dataset.
+This is quick summary from the report.

 We don’t expect much from our AlexNet-two-convolutional-layers performance.
 We try to improve the accuracy by varying the convolutional filter depth.
 We know that deeper convolutional filter gives a better representation from the squeezed spatial information.
 Yet, the performance is still significantly outperformed by VGGNet.